 In California, there are 2,000 shops selling hookah products and 175 hookah lounges and cafes (mostly in the Los Angeles area), according to the article.
 If you are in recovery and are committed to living healthily and mitigating the risk of relapse, spending time in hookah lounges is probably not conducive to achieving your goals.

-At Hope By The Sea, we offer clients several different levels of care, including detox, residential, outpatient, extended care, and sober living.
+At Hope By The Sea, we offer clients several different levels of care, including detox, residential, outpatient, and extended care.
 Our team of professionals has the expertise to help you or a loved one bring about lasting changes and long-term recovery.
 Please contact us to learn more about our unique addiction treatment programs.